This is a big question!

 What training do you need to be in total control of your work?

-This is why it is crucial that you ask for training and your organisation takes your request seriously.
+This is why it is crucial that you ask for training and that your organisation takes your request seriously.
 When you are accountable, you know that other people within your organisation depend on the results of your work, so without training, how can you perform to the best of your abilities?

 Last but not least.